SS Dunraven

-The Dunraven wreck was discovered by several local Scuba Divers working out of Sharm el Sheikh.
-One of them was Howard Rosenstein owner and manager of the Red Sea Divers center in 1977.

 Dive site

-The wreck was known to local fishermen for generations, as the shallow depth would cause their nets to snag, but it was only rediscovered to the world at large in 1977 by a German Oil company employee.
+The Dunraven wreck was known to local fishermen for generations, as the shallow depth would cause their nets to snag, but it was only rediscovered for the world at large in 1977, either by a German oil company employee or by several local scuba divers based at Sharm el Sheikh, Egypt, including Howard Rosenstein, owner and manager of the Red Sea Divers center in 1977.
 The ship was dived on soon afterwards, and many wide theories appeared — for example, that it was a World War I ship that operated on behalf of Lawrence of Arabia.
 Then a piece of porcelain was found with the name SS Dunraven.
-Legends still surround the wreck; there are stories of the wreck being caused by an argument between the drunk Captain and his promiscuous wife.
+Legends still surround the wreck; there are stories of the wreck being caused by an argument between the ship′s drunk captain and his promiscuous wife.

 Since its rediscovery the wreck has become a popular dive site because of its shallow depth.
-The wreck has largely broken up as it lies upside down upon the reef, but there are three large holes in the hull which allow divers to penetrate the wreck and examine the two large boilers and a host of fallen metal work.
-In part owing to the shallow depth, an abundance of reef fish can be found: Glassfish, Groupers, Jackfish, Scorpionfish and Crocodilefish can all be seen around the ruptures in the hull.
+The wreck has largely broken up; it lies upside down on the reef, but there are three large holes in the hull which allow divers to penetrate the wreck and examine the two large boilers and a host of fallen metalwork.
+In part owing to the shallow depth, an abundance of reef fish can be found: glassfish, groupers, jackfish, scorpionfish, and crocodilefish can all be seen around the ruptures in the hull.